Incetro/haptic-feedback/README.md

 ## Usage <a name="Usage"></a>

-To use a *Haptic Feedback*, all you will need to import 'HapticFeedback' module into your swift file:
+To use a *HapticFeedback*, all you will need to import 'HapticFeedback' module into your swift file:

 ```swift
 import HapticFeedback
 ```
-To use an instance of a *Haptic Feedback*, you just need to implement the extension with the 'Hapticable' protocol:
+To use an instance of a *HapticFeedback*, you just need to implement the extension with the 'Hapticable' protocol:

 ```swift
 // MARK: Hapticable